kymlu/eating-memories/src/pages/posts/bean-paste.md

           unit: "g"
           name: "beans"
           note: "kidney, navy, azuki, etc."
+          id: "1"
         - quantity:  150
           unit: "g"
           name: "granulated sugar"
-          inRecipe: "sugar"
+          id: "2"
         - name: "oil"
           quantity: 20
           unit: "g"
           note: "for aroma, can use unsalted butter or another low-flavour oil"
+          id: "3"
         - name: "salt"
           quantity: 0.25
           unit: "tsp"
           note: "to taste"
+          id: "4"
         - name: "water"
           note: "as needed"
 ---
 # COOK BEANS
 > Optionally, soak beans overnight (8-12 hrs) if you want to cook faster or remove the skin beforehand.

-Put <b class="ingredient">beans</b> into a pot and pour cold water over it to just cover the beans.
+Put <span class="ingredient" data-id="1">beans</span> into a pot and pour cold water over it to just cover the beans.

 On medium heat, bring beans to a boil.
 Boil for ~2 minutes while foam appears.